dbuchwald/6502/README.md

 There is also one "master" makefile located directly in the `Software` folder - it will build all the projects in `rom` and `load` subfolders.

 There is dedicated [README](Software/README.md) in the folder, containing all the software-related details.

+## Credits

+This project would not be possible if not inspiration, support and help from many, many people:

+- [Ben Eater](https://eater.net) - his videos inspired me to learn all this,
+- [Dirk Grappendorf](https://grappendorf.net) - awesome documentation of his own 6502 project,
+- [Wilson Mines Co.](http://wilsonminesco.com) - the best source of 6502-related information,
+- [Dane Creek Photography](https://github.com/danecreekphotography) - for all his support and test driving the project,
+- [u/transistorykris](https://www.reddit.com/user/transitorykris/) - his [KrisOS](https://github.com/transitorykris/krisos) is a great inspiration for my own OS development,
+- [r/beneater community](https://www.reddit.com/r/beneater/) - for all the great ideas, feedback, creative spirit and exceptional support.